melaniewalsh/Cornell-DH-Notebooks/README.md

 This is the start of our Jupyter Book project for the Cornell DH Notebooks Series.

-The Python package [`jupyter-book`](https://jupyterbook.org/start/build.html) will process Jupyter notebook files (.ipynb) from this repository and output them as publication-quality HTML files to be hosted on our corresponding website.
+The Python package [`jupyter-book`](https://jupyterbook.org/start/build.html) will process the Jupyter notebook files (.ipynb) from this repository and output them as publication-quality HTML files to be hosted on our corresponding website.

 The HTML files are currently hidden in this branch of the GitHub repository, but you can find them in the gh-pages branch, which hosts our corresponding website.

 ## How to add to this book